 The EU approach to trade policy is multi-faceted.
-Both the EU and Belgium are in favour of a multilateral approach with global trade rules in order to increase trade opportunities for our companies and advance the integration of developing countries in international trade, which is still a major concern for Belgium and the EU.
+Both the EU and Belgium are in favour of a multilateral approach with global trade rules in order to increase trade opportunities for our companies and advance the integration of developing countries in international trade, which remains a major concern for Belgium as well as for the EU.

 The EU and Belgium are strongly committed to a well-functioning multilateral trade system based on the World Trade Organisation.
 The WTO and its functions with regard to regulation, transparency and dispute settlement remain of paramount importance to us.

 However, a reform of the World Trade Organisation is necessary.
 The existence of agreed rules on cross border trade, monitored by the WTO and enforced through an impartial system for resolving disputes, helped for decades to defuse trade tensions and avert trade wars.
 However, the development of new rules on trade has not happened in sync with economic, political and technological changes.
 The WTO has not been able to adapt sufficiently rapidly to the changing global economy.
-The WTO is now increasingly burdened by inflexible procedures and conflicting interest amongst countries and in general, the WTO's role as a monitoring body is under threat by a lack of transparency from many countries.
+The WTO is now increasingly burdened by inflexible procedures and conflicting interest amongst countries and in general, the WTO’s role as a monitoring body is under threat by a lack of transparency from many countries.
 Since December 2019, the Appellate Body of the WTO Dispute Settlement Mechanism has been frozen.
 The European Union has been very active in searching a compromise solution and the implementation of a multiparty interim settlement based on arbitration, in order to preserve the rights of the parties in current and future disputes.

 The situation is further complicated by the escalation of unilateral and WTO-incompatible trade actions, which in some cases have already led to countermeasures.
 These developments represent a huge risk for the EU and Belgium, who both have an open economy whose imports and exports heavily depend on predictable, rules-based international trade.
 Our companies miss opportunities for growth due to the slowdown in the growth of international trade, the increase in protectionist trade barriers and the uncertainty that entails.
 Belgium therefore supports the EU initiatives to reform the WTO, in order to gear it up for the challenges of our century (digitisation, greening, etc.).

 Following the difficulties encountered in multilateral negotiations, especially within the framework of the WTO, the EU applies a pragmatic approach when it comes to promoting international trade as an engine for growth and employment.
 That is why the EU also participates in negotiations on plurilateral agreements and regional/bilateral free trade agreements.

 Plurilateral trade agreements in the framework of the WTO involve several countries with a common interest and usually come from the failure to conclude a multilateral agreement among all WTO countries.
-Belgium particularly welcomes the entry into force of the Trade Facilitation Agreement (TFA) in 2017 and the progress made on digital trade since the Ministerial meeting in December 2017.
-After a year of exploratory talks on a possible plurilateral agreement within the framework of the WTO, a ministerial declaration was adopted at a mini-ministerial breakfast meeting on e-commerce at the World Economic Forum in Davos on 25 January 2019, aiming to launch negotiations on plurilateral trade rules for e-commerce.
-Some 76 countries, including major economic powers such as the European Union, the United States, Brazil and China, have signed the declaration.
+Belgium particularly welcomes the entry into force of the Trade Facilitation Agreement (TFA) in 2017 and the progress made in the negotiations on digital trade since the Ministerial conference in December 2017 (E-commerce Joint Statement Initiative).

 During negotiations, Belgium has always actively defended its economic interests and has called, among others, for ambitious provisions for sustainable development as well as sanitary and phytosanitary measures (SPS) and significant tariff reductions.